 News of the cave spread and soon visitors were coming to the area to experience the beauty below the Black Hills.
 Guided tours were offered and the Wonderful Wind Cave Improvement Company widened passageways and constructed wooden stair cases.
 Popularity of the cave grew, and in 1903, President Teddy Roosevelt signed legislation making Wind Cave our seventh National Park.

-Wind Cave National Park is one of the most complex and longest caves in the world.
-With nearly 130 miles of discovered passageways, Wind Cave is the third longest cave in the United States and the fourth longest cave in the world.
+Wind Cave National Park is one of the most complex and the sixth longest cave in the world.
 Researchers believe parts of Wind Cave are over 300 million years old and its intricate boxwork, or honeycomb-like features, are rare and only found in a few other caves.
 The wind in Wind Cave changes direction based on the difference in atmospheric pressure between the cave and the surface.

 Wind Cave is open year-round with the exception of Thanksgiving, Christmas and New Year’s Day.
 Several ranger-guided tours—from half-hour walking to four-hour crawling expeditions—are offered daily at varying times.